blockspacer/CXXCTP/README.md

 You have two options:

-- Generate file from your `.cxtpl`, than include it into Cling C++ script.
+- Generate a file from your `.cxtpl`, then include it into Cling C++ script.
 Similar to compile-time, but you can re-generate/change files without program recompilation.
 Note that it is possible to generate files and include them in your script, just split script into multiple includes.
-- Generate string from your `.cxtpl`, than run it in separate Cling interpreter.
-In most cases you will need first option.
+- Generate a string from your `.cxtpl`, then run it in a separate Cling interpreter.
+In most cases you will use the first option.

 ## How to use `.cxtpl` with CXXCTP